yetanotherchris/Psychology-Notes/youtube-videos.md

 # YouTube videos

-Below are lists of YouTube videos I've watched that are Psychology related, around 90 hours from September 2023 -> September 2024.
+Below are lists of YouTube videos I've watched that are Psychology related, around 90 hours from April 2023 -> September 2024.

 ## Psychopathy